NoXPhasma/protondb_faq/README.md

 ## How do I run Windows games I don't own on Steam?

 To run games which are not on Steam, you can use [Lutris](https://lutris.net/) to run them with Wine.
 Lutris is a game manager which offers support for a lot of different compatibility layers/emulators, including Wine/Proton.

+## I have issues with my controller!

+Case #1: My controller gets recognized as player 1 & player 2 in lego games.

+- Fix  #1: Open the controller settings from the gameprefix with the command for example:`WINEPREFIX=/home/alexander/.steam/steam/steamapps/compatdata/4000/pfx/ wine control` and deactivate the controller "js" & "event" after that restart your session to confirm that wine is completely closed to ensure that the new changes to be loaded.

 ## Games stored on my Windows partition (NTFS) won't start